boon4681/cardboard/README.md

 # cardboard

-A custom lexer language for minecraft mcfunction.
+Cardboard is a lexer language for Minecraft syntax.